nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 6: Partitioning and formatting the Disk

 **Warning: possible loss of data after this.
-Final warning: This setup is for CSM/BIOS machines, not UEFI**
+Final warning: This setup is for UEFI machines, not BIOS/CSM**

 We will use the ```fdisk``` utility for this.
 List all the disks, by using ```fdisk -l```.
 Currently, it should appear both the USB Drive and the internal drive(s).
 Keep in mind the name of the proper one.
 In my case it was ```/dev/nvme0n1``` (as I mentioned earlier, it can also be ```/dev/sda``` or similar if you are using a NVMe SSD).